sasiqwerty/study-sasi-main/self-notes/learn-stuff/phv/training/md files/training-guide/report-types.md

 ## Aggregate reporting

 There are multiple different safety reports that pharmaceutical companies and other sponsors must submit to health authorities.
-This chapter reviews the key reports that are required now by most health authorities.

 Aggregate Reporting is the process that reviews the cumulative safety information from a wide range of sources, on a periodic basis and submit the findings to regulators worldwide.
 Aggregate report examines and summarize all existing safety experience with a medicinal product.
 Report includes benefit risk assessment of SAES and ADRs, pregnancy reports, overdose and Lack of Efficacy reports.